-The best whitepapers on private vs public markets
+The best whitepapers on private vs public markets and the illiquidity premium

 There has been a gradual decline in the number of public companies in existence, as well as the overall proportion of capital held in public markets versus private markets.
 But what are the reasons why companies are staying private for longer, and should multi-asset investors consider the rise in private assets when determining their optimal portfolio mix?

-Furthermore, when looking at public vs private market returns, how does one determine whether the illiquidity premium is worthwhile?
 Or perhaps it's possible for PE returns to be replicated through the careful construction of equity portfolios.
 The below papers address all of these issues, as well as other distinctions between public and private markets.

 This paper by CFA Institute helpfully discusses how public markets have evolved, and reasons why there has been a shift towards private capital formation.
 The authors close with policy recommendations designed to ameliorate issues raised.